will-fawcett/will-fawcett.github.io/_posts/2019-04-05_compilers_and_linkers.md

+---
+layout: post
-# Building an executable: compiling and linking
+title: Building an executable: compiling and linking
+---

 Here is a collection of my recent learnings on how a to compile c++ code and then link it together, as well as creating a library.
 I'm writing this mainly to consolidate my own knowledge of this subject, and have a record for the future.